Notable

 - cave of Adullam

-- cavemen and the Bible
+- Do cavemen fit with the Bible?

 - For a time, Elijah lived in a cave—see: Elijah